Genentech/gneSeqCOO/README.md

     - If DZsig-POS, DZsig-POS
     - Else, COO (GCB or Unclassified)

-For more details, please refer to the docmumentation in the package.
+For more details, please refer to the documentation in the package.